Chai2088/chai2088.github.io/_articles/AIChess.md

 title: "AI Chess"
 category: [AI, Unity]
 layout: page
-image: /assets/img/Bloom.png
+image: /assets/img/AI_Chess.png
+order: 6
 ---

-This class project was developed by a team of three with the goal of researching and comparing different algorithms that can play chess.
+This class project was developed by a team of three using __Unity__ with the goal of researching and comparing different algorithms that can play chess.
 As part of our exploration, we built a demo where users can play against various AI opponents we developed.

 Our focus was on finding a balance between the speed of decision-making and the quality of the moves chosen by the AI.
 We implemented several algorithms and compared them based on both their performance (number of wins) and their computational efficiency (decision time).
 This hands-on approach allowed us to better understand the trade-offs between fast decision-making and strategic depth in AI gameplay.

+## Demo
+{%
+    include embed/youtube.html id='rpwxKHAHHrE'
+%}

-### Minimax Algorithm
+## Minimax Algorithm
 > It evaluates possible moves by exploring a game tree, where players alternate turns as either the maximizing or minimizing player.
 The algorithm simulates all possible moves until it reaches terminal nodes (end states), then works its way back up the tree to choose the optimal move.

 ```c#